The Cost of Moving to Japan from the UK

 The Cost of Living in Japan

-To give you a rough guide on living costs in Japan, below is a table with average cost of living metrics across the whole country, compared to the UK.
-N.B.
-Average rent in Tokyo does not fall close within this average; a one-bedroom apartment is a whopping £1,550.
-Just something to bear in mind…
+To give you a rough idea of living costs in Japan, below is a table with average cost of living metrics across the whole country, compared to the UK.

 |Rent for 1 bedroom apartment in the city centre||£613||£758|

 |0.5L of draught beer||£3.23||£3.63|